cloudqubes/ootc-documentation/source/adminguide/virtual_machines.rst

 About Working with Virtual Machines
 ===================================

-CloudStack provides administrators with complete control over the lifecycle of all guest VMs executing in the cloud.
+OOTC provides administrators with complete control over the lifecycle of all guest VMs executing in the cloud.
 CloudStack provides several guest management operations for end users and administrators.
 VMs may be stopped, started, rebooted, and destroyed.